Schenectady Electricians: Eastern Association 1909

 In 1909, Schenectady became charter members of a new league, which folded after playing less than two weeks.
 Schenectady folded before the league.
 The Eastern Association was formed for the 1909 season and played briefly before folding.
 The league formed as an eight-team league and began play on May 25, 1909, before folding on June 6, 1909.
 Schenectady and the Poughkeepsie Students teams folded on June 1, 1909.
 Schenectady and Poughkeepsie had no official win-loss records in the final Eastern Association League standings.
 Joseph Andries served as the Schenectady manager in the brief season.
 The Newburgh Colts were in first place in the Eastern Association with an 8–2 record when the league folded.

 In the era of segregated baseball, Schenectady next hosted the Schenectady Mohawk Giants of the Negro Leagues, who played in the Eastern Independent Clubs in the 1913 and 1914 seasons.
 After the 1909 season, Schenectady, New York was without minor league baseball for nearly four decades.
-The 1947 Schenectady Blue Jays began a tenure of play as members of the Canadian-American League.
+The 1947 Schenectady Blue Jays began a tenure of play as members of the Can–Am League.